Short and long-term wind turbine power output prediction: Acknowledgments

 \section{Acknowledgments}

-The work of S\'andor Kolumb\'an and Stella Kapodistria was supported by the Netherlands Organisation for Scientific Research (NWO) through the Gravitation {\sc Networks} grant 024.002.003.
-Furthermore, the research of Stella Kapodistria was partly done in the framework of the TKI WOZ: Daisy4offshore project.
+The authors acknowledge the Daisy4offshore consortium for the provision of the data.
+The work of S\'andor Kolumb\'an and Stella Kapodistria is supported by NWO through the Gravitation-grant NETWORKS-024.002.003.
 S\'andor Kolumb\'an also received funding from the Institute for Complex Molecular Systems (ICMS) in Eindhoven.
-The authors would like to thank Prof. dr. Edwin van den Heuvel (Eindhoven University of Technology) for his time and advice in the preparation of this work.
+Furthermore, the research of Stella Kapodistria was partly done in the framework of the TKI-WoZ: Daisy4offshore project.